scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and dinner today, then had some snacks and gatorade while I helped tutor a friend.

+### Day 360

+Soylent for lunch today, but then had a cheese-stick wrapped in some really good roast beef, wrapped in a tortilla for dinner.
+And some chips.
+Kind of a funny thing, but the other day I ended up reading the wikipedia article on fasting.
+According to St. Augustine's Prayer Book, fasting means not more than a light breakfast, one full meal and one half meal.
+Which is kind of funny if you look through my log and realize that I don't eat breakfast most of the time.
+So there's one requirement.
+My lunch is a bottle of soylent, which is 400 calories, which I'd call a light or half meal I suppose.
+And then I either have another one of those for dinner, or I have an actual meal.
+So in a weird way I've been fasting for 360 days without meaning to.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/